dcruzp/dls-endpoint/PBI_RegisterUser_API.md

         ```
     - here should check first if user and contact exist with the given ids, and notified if it does not exist.

+### Link User Contact Process

+1. Create a new User if it does't exist.
+You can create  anew user doing a request to endpoint ```POST  {host:port}/identity/register``` with body described in the specifications above.

+2. Get the contact's is with you want to link the user. you can use the endpoint  ```GET {host:port}/api/contacts/simplified```, that will give you the contact's id thah you need to link with a user.

+3. User the endpoint ```POST  {host:port}/api/{id}/link{contact_id}``` descrived in 3rd point  above to link the user with contact.
+If all is ok then user and contact will be linked.